-At this point, I became even more interested in cork, but still knew very little about its production.
+At this point, I became incredibly interested in cork, but still knew very little about its production.
 How do they make cork leather, floorboards, and wine stoppers?
 Where does it come from?
 What gives it so many amazing properties that lend to its use in so many different things, properties that are seemingly unique to natural cork?

 I soon started doing research, and learned that there was so much more to cork than I’d ever realized.
 Cork is truly one of man’s best friends in the plant kingdom, and always has been.

 Cork is a rather paradoxical substance, as nature is always the best chemist.
-Down to its cellular structure, it is able to store air molecules outside of the cells in a highly intricate structure, comparable to a honey comb, in a way that retains enough moisture to keep it supple, but is completely resistant to penetration by water.
+Down to its cellular structure, it is able to store air molecules outside of the cells in a highly intricate structure, comparable to a honey comb, in a way that retains enough moisture to keep it supple, but is incredibly resistant to penetration by water.
 It is able to store heat and act as an insulator, but at the same time, is highly resistant to catching on fire.

 These qualities are all possible because of Suberin, the naturally occurring substance stored inside of cork cells.
 Suberin is a wax, which makes it hydrophobic like a fat, but a solid, malleable, rubbery structure at ambient temperature.
 A wax doesn’t melt at high temperatures or freeze at cold temperatures.
 But, it repels water and is insoluble in water.

-I also realized that cork forests are not endangered because of the use of cork, but au contraire, due to not using enough cork!
+I also realized that cork forests are not endangered because of the use of cork, but on the contrary, due to not using enough cork!
 Cork oaks can only grow in the soil and climate of the Mediterranean, and it is one of the most important trees for preventing desertification, as it retains water within its roots and acts as a watershed.
 It also contains an eco-system of other plants and animals, many of which are rare or endangered.
 Cork bark must be harvested and these forests must be protected to keep these trees thriving.

 This was the spark that created How Cork.
 My partner and I realized, while spending time in both Europe and America, that cork products were nearly unheard of in America, and very difficult to find.
-So, we decided to take action and open How Cork, sourcing beautiful cork accessories to help spread the word about the importance of using cork material in new and innovative ways.
+So, we decided to take action and open HowCork, sourcing beautiful cork accessories straight from Portugal to help spread the word about the importance of using cork material in new and innovative ways.